weaondara/BungeePerms/README.md

 so you don't need BungeeCord/Spigot permissions (anymore).
 BungeePerms can form a network so that it's a single system managing all permissions in your network.

+**Discord**
+You can ask questions directly on our Discord-Server at https://discord.gg/NaA6eQ2

 **Binaries**

 Dev builds of this project are available at http://ci.wea-ondara.net/job/BungeePerms/